July on BT Sport: Premier League, FA Cup, UFC, MotoGP and boxing feature in an unmissable month

 Fight Island will take place on Abu Dhabi’s Yas Island with a bumper UFC 251 featuring three title fights on the opening night.

-UFC 251 on Saturday 11 July is headlined by welterweight Kamaru Usman’s defence against Gilbert Burns and also features featherweight champion Alexander Volkanovski’s rematch against Max Holloway and Petr Yan vs Jose Aldo for the vacant bantamweight title.
+UFC 251 on Saturday 11 July is headlined by welterweight Kamaru Usman’s defence against Jorge Masvidal and also features featherweight champion Alexander Volkanovski’s rematch against Max Holloway and Petr Yan vs Jose Aldo for the vacant bantamweight title.

 All-action featherweights Calvin Kattar and Dan Ige headline the next card on Thursday 16 July alongside a strong co-main event between Frankie Edgar and Pedro Munhoz.

 The flyweight championship clash between Deiveson Figueiredo and Joseph Benavidez heads up the third card from Fight Island on Saturday 19 July before Darren Till makes his long-awaited return against Robert Whittaker.

 ‘The Gorilla’ will take on the former middleweight champion in the last event to be staged at Fight Island.

 What’s more, Dan Hardy, Adam Catterall and Nick Peet will be with you every step of the way with all the fallout and reaction on BT Sport’s Open Mat.

 July is set to be a historic juncture in the storied history of the UFC.
 Sign up to watch all the action.

 Strap yourselves in because MotoGP is back on BT Sport in July – and we cannot wait for the full throttle action to return.

 Racing is set to resume on Sunday 19 July, with Jerez in Spain hosting two races over two weekends to begin the 2020 season.